manishkatyan/bbb-scalelite/README.md

 sudo bbb-conf --check
 ```

-A large part of above installation steps shared by [Jesus Federico](https://github.com/jfederico)
+A large part of above installation steps is thanks to [Jesus Federico](https://github.com/jfederico)